teh9/teh9/README.md

 ### Hi 👋, I'm Tengiz Gusev, a PHP backend developer from Latvia

-I am a backend web application developer, I also work as a FullStack developer in my home projects.
+I am a backend developer, I also work as a FullStack developer in my home projects.
 I started actively programming in 2018, before that I was just familiar with the IT field but did not program.
 Today I am a strong junior developer.
 I am familiar with and experienced in all stages of development, I can do manual testing of my products, configure web servers and deploy my applications at an amateur level.

 Today, I am developing my own gambling project like https://ggdrop.com, https://easy-drop.co, https://mycsgoo.org -
 development is carried out both for the system itself and for the admin panel, for convenient and comfortable management of all the details of the project, today (11/05/22) the project is 50-55% ready, development began in early summer..